Mary Draper Ingles: Aftermath

-After recovering from her journey and reuniting with her husband, Mary and her husband resumed farming at Dunkard’s Bottom until the following spring.
+After recovering from her journey and reuniting with her husband, Mary and her husband resumed farming at Dunkard's Bottom until the following spring.
 Concerned about continued Shawnee raids on neighboring settlements, they moved to Fort Vause, where a small garrison safeguarded the residents.
-Mary remained uneasy, however, and persuaded her husband to move again, this time to Bedford County, Virginia.
-On June 25, 1756 Fort Vause was attacked by Shawnee Indians.
-Mary's brother-in-law John was killed, and her brother-in-law Matthew was captured by the Indians.
+Mary remained uneasy, however, and persuaded her husband to move again, this time to Robert Ewing's Fort near Montvale in Bedford County, Virginia.
+On the same day that they left, 25 June 1756, Fort Vause was attacked by French troops and a mixed force of 205 Shawnee, Ottawa and Miami Indians.
+Mary's brother-in-law John was killed, and her brother-in-law Matthew was captured.

 Mary very likely provided information about the location, size and layout of Lower Shawneetown to her husband, who then suggested to Lieutenant-Governor Robert Dinwiddie that he organize an assault on the town in retaliation for Shawnee attacks on English settlements.
 William Ingles participated as a lieutenant in the Sandy Creek Expedition in early 1756, however the expedition was forced to turn back before reaching the town, due to harsh weather and lack of food.

 The Ingles had four more children: Mary, Susanna (b.
 1759), Rhoda (b.
-1762), and John (1766-1836).
+1762), and John (1766–1836).
 In 1762, William and Mary established the Ingles Ferry across the New River, and the associated Ingles Ferry Hill Tavern and blacksmith shop.
 She died there in 1815, aged 83.
 The site of her former log cabin, with a stable and a family cemetery, is protected as part of the Ingles Bottom Archeological Sites.